livelongandprosper/gw_oxid_email_bcc/README.md

 # Module email bcc and redirect
-This module enables you to receive all emails send by OXID eShop as bcc.
+This module enables you to
+* receive all emails send by OXID eShop as bcc,
-There is also an option to redirect all messages of you have to debug something.
+* redirect all messages send by OXID eShop.
+This is a tool for debugging.

 ## Install
 * This module has to be put to the folder [shop root]**/modules/gw/gw_oxid_email_bcc/**